Currently available for £779.00 from SportsDirect.com

 The warranty on the Reebok TC3.0 bike is the standard 2 years parts and labour warranty offered across all the products in their ranges.
 However, the lack of an increased warranty on the Titanium product isn’t really reflective of the visible difference in the build quality of this bike in comparison to Reebok’s previous ‘Z’ / ‘ZR’ range of exercise bikes.
 The TC3.0 is clearly coming from a different, higher production quality factory!

 The Reebok TC3.0 is a high specification exercise bike with the distinctive design accents of Reebok in its looks.
 It's a pretty decent bike, but at this sort of premium price point, the competition is stiff and the TC3.0 doesn't quite stack up on the value for money front.
-For a good deal less, you can pick up the DKN EB-2400i which also offers electromagnetic resistance or for a bit more, there's the cracking EMB-600 model available!
+For a little bit less, you can pick up the hugely impressive NordicTrack GX 4.6 Pro which offers things that the TC3.0 can only dream of and there's a good reason why it's currently our bike of the month.
+For a lot less you can also get the DKN EB-2400i which is one of our previous bike of the month winners and also features EMB resistance.

 Reebok Titanium TC3.0 Specifications

 - 25-400 Watt, 75 Levels of Resistance

 - 20 Console Programs (12 pre-set, manual, target time, target distance, target calories, Watts control, heart rate control, fitness test, random, target zone) + 5 User Profiles

 - Heart Rate Control

 - Feedback: Speed, Time, Distance, Calories, Pulse, Watts, RPM